By Joel R. Samuels, Associate

 Judge Reyna: The Sink is broken.
 We need to fix it.

 Judge Reyna dismissed the majority’s “move along, there’s nothing to see here” approach to the “exceptional importance” of the Section 101 issues.
-Accordingly to Judge Reyna, the panel decision reduced the Mayo/Alice step two inquiry “into what is routine and conventional, rather than determining if an inventive concept expressed in the claims transforms the nature of the claims into a patent eligible application.”
+According to Judge Reyna, the panel decision reduced the Mayo/Alice step two inquiry “into what is routine and conventional, rather than determining if an inventive concept expressed in the claims transforms the nature of the claims into a patent eligible application.”
 Judge Reyna noted that the bar has struggled to comprehend the panel decisions.
 He believed an en banc hearing was required in order to provide the patent bar with meaningful guidance.

 Notably, Judge Reyna faulted the Aatrix decision that step two cannot be resolved on a motion to dismiss record as being “wholly unmoored” from established precedent holding that Section 101 eligibility is a matter of law.
 Judge Reyna believed that a Section 101 analysis is “analogous to contract interpretation” and thus should be decided based on the specification and the claims without resort to extrinsic evidence (unlike the Section 102/103 analysis).